ABOUT Laia

 Credentials

-She is a certified Arctic Nature Guide, a member of the Norsk Naturguideforbund, and a board member of the Svalbard Guide Association.
-This professional framework provides a strong foundation in field safety, risk assessment and local conditions, and informs how she operates in polar environments.
+She is a certified Arctic Nature Guide, a member of the Norsk Naturguideforbund and a board member of the Svalbard Guide Association.
+Her professional background also includes AECO certifications related to operations and guiding in Svalbard, Iceland and Greenland.

 Background